code-423n4/2023-12-particle/README.md

 The 4naly3er report can be found [here](https://github.com/code-423n4/2023-12-particle/blob/main/4naly3er-report.md).

-Automated findings output for the audit can be found [here](https://github.com/code-423n4/2023-12-particle/blob/main/bot-report.md) within 24 hours of audit opening.

 Slither results can be found in [here](https://github.com/code-423n4/2023-12-particle/blob/main/slither).
 We’ve reviewed all findings that relate to Particle’s code (excluding imported libraries), and found no concerning issues.

 _Note for C4 wardens: Anything included in this `Automated Findings / Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._